Shannon Hale: Personal life

 Hale is married to Dean C. Hale, with whom she has co-authored the Eisner-nominee graphic novels Rapunzel's Revenge and Calamity Jack, as well as The Princess in Black series and The Unbeatable Squirrel Girl series.

-She is a former member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-In a 2014 interview, Hale said that she doesn't "consciously make storytelling choices based on the [LDS] Church".
+She is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+She stopped attending the LDS church in 2021, having disagreed with her community's apparent tolerance of misogyny and intolerance of LGBTQ people, but she still considers herself a Mormon.
+In a 2014 interview, Hale said that she doesn't "consciously make storytelling choices based on the [LDS] Church."
 In writing her graphic novel memoirs of her childhood, Hale decided to include visual references to her religious upbringing, like her family attending church.
-Despite being asked to remove the references, Hale decided to retain them, stating that "to erase [them] felt like a lie".
+Despite being asked to remove the references (due to worries that it might affect sales), Hale decided to retain them, stating that "to erase [them] felt like a lie."

 She is the mother of four children: Max, Magnolia, and twin girls Dinah and Wren.
-Hale has noted that her children give her new ideas for books "probably every day".
+Hale has noted that her children give her new ideas for books "probably every day."